Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • Debt consolidation loan: Debt consolidation loans combine multiple debts into a single loan with a potentially lower interest rate.
 They make it easier to fit debt payments into your monthly budget and save you money over time.

 • Credit builder loans: Credit-builder loans are best for people with limited or poor credit history.
-How they work: Your lender sets aside a predetermined amount of money for you to pay off, typically in monthly payments.
+Your lender sets aside a predetermined amount of money for you to pay off, typically in monthly payments.
 Making these payments on time builds a reputable credit history that the lender reports to credit bureaus.
 Once you’ve paid off the agreed amount, you receive access to the full loan.

 Some lenders specialize in specific types of personal loans, like medical loans for health care expenses or education loans for tuition and related costs.
 These lenders may offer specialized terms and benefits for those specific needs.